nickyiliwang0000/h/projects/project-03.md

 ### Why is code review important?

-[Here is a resource](https://github.com/HackerYou/bootcamp-notes/blob/master/stuff-you-need-to-know/resources-and-cheat-sheets/code-review-best-practices.md) to find out more about how code reviews in the professional world and why they are important to practice.
+[Here is a resource](https://github.com/HackerYou/bootcamp-notes/blob/master/stuff-you-need-to-know/resources-and-cheat-sheets/code-review-best-practices.md) to find out more about code reviews in the professional world and why they are important to practice.

 ### What should I look for in a good review?

-You are looking for an opportunity to imporve your code and be exposed to new ways of thinking.
+You are looking for an opportunity to improve your code and be exposed to new ways of thinking.
 You should evaluate your partner's review of your code according to these three criteria:

 Did they ...

-1. Deliver a Clear and Thorough Review
+1. Deliver a clear and thorough review
-2. Ask Open Ended Questions
+2. Ask open-ended questions
-3. Provide Positive and Constructive Criticism
+3. Provide positive and constructive criticism

-You will be given a chance to make any further comments about their review as well (this feedback will be given to them directly and not filtered).
+You will be given a chance to make any further comments about their review as well - this feedback will be given to them directly and not filtered.

 ## Submitting your project